This cinnamon roll Dutch apple pie takes an already heavenly dessert to a whole new level!

 Bake it for 20 to 23 minutes, or until the edges are golden brown.

-If you notice the crust browning too much too quickly, cover them with a pie shield or with strips of foil.
+If you notice the crust browning too quickly, cover it with a pie shield or strips of foil.

 6. Let the pie cool 🙁

-But yeah, have the patience to wait an hour before slicing in.
+But have the patience to wait an hour before slicing in.

 7. Prepare the icing.

 Pop the icing in the microwave, for about 10-15 seconds on high.

 Once the pie has cooled, drizzle the icing on top.

 Slice it up and serve it with vanilla or butter pecan ice cream.
 Enjoy!

 Tips and Tricks